Space Race: Early lunar probes

+Human spaceflight, space treaties, interplanetary probes (1961–1968)

+The period from 1961 to 1968 began with the first men sent to space, the first robotic explorations of other planets; with missions to Venus and Mars conducted by both the Soviet Union and the United States, robotic landings on the Moon, and the gestation of US ambition to land a man on the Moon.
+The 1960s saw significant advancements in crewed spaceflight by both Cold War adversaries, as well as the first nuclear detonation in space, research into anti-satellite technology, and the signing of historic international outer space treaties.

 First humans in space

 Vostok

 The Soviets designed their first human space capsule using the same spacecraft bus as their Zenit spy satellite, forcing them to keep the details and true appearance secret until after the Vostok program was over.
-The craft consisted of a spherical descent module with a mass of 2.46 t and a diameter of 2.3 m, with a cyllindrical inner cabin housing the cosmonaut, instruments, and escape system; and a biconic instrument module with a mass of 2.27 t, 2.25 m long and 2.43 m in diameter, containing the engine system and propellant.
+The craft consisted of a spherical descent module with a mass of 2.46 t and a diameter of 2.3 m, with a cylindrical inner cabin housing the cosmonaut, instruments, and escape system; and a biconic instrument module with a mass of 2.27 t, 2.25 m long and 2.43 m in diameter, containing the engine system and propellant.
 After reentry, the cosmonaut would eject at about 7000 m over the USSR and descend via parachute, while the capsule would land separately, because the descent module made an extremely rough landing that could have left a cosmonaut seriously injured.
 The "Vostok spaceship" was first displayed at the July 1961 Tushino air show, mounted on its launch vehicle's third stage, with the nose cone in place concealing the spherical capsule.
 A tail section with eight fins was added in an apparent attempt to confuse western observers.
 This also appeared on official commemorative stamps and a documentary.
 The Soviets finally revealed the true appearance of their Vostok capsule at the April 1965 Moscow Economic Exhibition.

 On April 12, 1961, the USSR surprised the world by launching Yuri Gagarin into a single, 108-minute orbit around the Earth in a craft called Vostok 1.
 They dubbed Gagarin the first cosmonaut, roughly translated from Russian and Greek as "sailor of the universe".
 Gagarin's capsule was flown in automatic mode, since doctors did not know what would happen to a human in the weightlessness of space; but Gagarin was given an envelope containing the code that would unlock manual control in an emergency.